ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 You can still use and write inventory scripts, as we ensured backwards compatibility via the :ref:`script inventory plugin <script_inventory>` and there is no restriction on the programming language used.
 If you choose to write a script, however, you will need to implement some features yourself such as caching, configuration management, dynamic variable and group composition, and so on.
-If you use :ref:`inventory plugins <inventory_plugins>` instead, you can leverage the Ansible codebase and add these common features automatically.
+If you use :ref:`inventory plugins <inventory_plugins>` instead, you can use the Ansible codebase and add these common features automatically.

 .. contents:: Topics
    :local: